UN: 14,000 Gaza Infants Face Acute Malnutrition Crisis

 We must flood the Gaza Strip with humanitarian aid, he says.

-Israel's Prime Minister Benjamin Netanyahu has said that the aid that is now being let into the area should be "minimal" and that it should not benefit Hamas, which governs in Gaza.
+Israel's Prime Minister Benjamin Netanyahu has said that the emergency aid now being let in should be "minimal" and that it must not reach Hamas, which governs in Gaza.
 Israel accuses Hamas of stealing aid, which Hamas denies.

-Sweden's Minister for Development Cooperation and Foreign Trade Benjamin Dousa (M) says in a written statement to TT that large-scale humanitarian deliveries must be resumed immediately.
+Sweden's Minister for Development Cooperation and Foreign Trade Benjamin Dousa (M) says in a written comment to TT that "large-scale humanitarian deliveries" must be resumed immediately.

 Tedros Adhanom Ghebreyesus, head of the World Health Organization (WHO), recently stated that two million people are starving in Gaza.